Skip to content

 They Require Long Lock-In Contracts

-A 6-month trial makes sense.
-A 3-year exclusive contract with heavy penalties for early exit does not.
-Legitimate agencies are confident in their ability to retain clients through results, not contractual obligation.
+A 6-month trial is reasonable.
+A 3-year exclusive contract with heavy early-exit penalties is not.
+Legitimate agencies retain clients through results — not contractual traps.

 They Want Large Upfront Payments

-Paying thousands of dollars before seeing any results is a significant risk.
-Commission-based models or short trial periods reduce this risk.
-Be especially wary of agencies that charge large onboarding fees or setup costs.
+Paying thousands of dollars before seeing a single result is a significant risk that the wrong agencies exploit.
+Commission-based models and short trial periods protect you.
+Be especially wary of agencies charging large “onboarding fees” or “setup costs” with no performance tied to them.

-Ask for 3-5 current or recent clients you can talk to.
-A real agency with real results will happily provide them.
-An agency that deflects, makes excuses, or only offers testimonials on their website is hiding something.
+Ask for 3-5 current or recent clients you can actually contact.
+A real agency with real results will gladly provide them.
+An agency that deflects, makes excuses, or points to testimonials only on their own website is hiding something meaningful.

 They Do Not Understand Your Niche

-Your TikTok account is your asset.
-Giving another person or company full control of your login credentials is a significant risk.
-Some collaboration requires limited access (like posting on your behalf), but you should never give up primary account control.
+Your TikTok account is your most valuable business asset.
+Giving another party full access to your login credentials is a significant risk.
+Some collaboration requires limited access, but primary account ownership must stay with you.

 How to Choose the Right Agency